annotorious/project-website-source/content/site/guides/using-firebase-for-storage.md

 });
 ```

+In the same way, wire up the rest of the events - `update`, `delete` - with the storage API.
+The
-The HTML below provides a minimal, but fully working storage example.
+HTML below provides a minimal, but fully working example.

 ```html
 <!DOCTYPE html>